balazs-bamer/cuda-bezier-triangle-raytracer/README.md

 Theres is no closed formula for Bézier triangle and ray intersection, like there is for planes and spheres.
 There are existing ray - Bézier triangle intersection algorithms, such as [[2]](#2).
 However, this algorithm needs investigation of several cases, which is not well suitable for GPUs.
 Moreover, the article does not contain performance data, and it seemed to me a big effort to implement it.
 So I've found out a rather simple algorithm with one or two identical computation-intensive loops, which are easy to run parallel for many rays.

 First I check the intersection with the underlying planar triangle, and if it intersects, calculate the lengths along the ray measured from its starting points
-* to the planar intersection
 * to the maximum possible surface point outside
 * to the minimum possible surface point inside - these two come from the maximum distances inside and outside and the incidence to the underlying plane.

-I determine whether the inside or the outside case is closer to the ray start point, and calculate first the intersection with the closer one.
-If there is none, I take the further one.
-For either case, I pass two of the above distance extremes which are parameters of a modified binary search.

-For any case, the intersection calculation is performed in a fixed number of iterations, currently 4.
-The interseciton calculation will only take place when the ray and Bézier surface distance from the underlying plane "change magnitude" along the ray in the given interval.
+The intersection calculation is performed in a fixed number of iterations, currently 4.
+The interseciton calculation will only take place when the ray and Bézier surface distance from the underlying plane "change sign" along the ray in the given interval.
 If so, the following iteration yields the result:
 1. Set starting point the linear estimation of the ray and surface intersection based on their distance difference from the underlying plane at the extremes.
 This is a point on the ray.
+If the point would fall too far away or division by zero would occur, I take the interval midpoint.
 TODO figure.
 2. Set the initial projection direction to the underlying triangle normal.
 3. Project the candidate point on ray to the underlying plane in the projection direction.
 TODO figure.
 4. Calculate its barycentric coordinates.